Movement, Coordination, and Your 4- to 7-Month-Old

 You can help your child by providing a safe place to practice moving and lots of interesting objects to reach for or move toward.

-By now babies should be able to hold their head and chest up when lying on their stomach.
-During this stage, they begin pushing their head and chest further by straightening the arms and arching the back, which strengthens chest and back muscles.
+By now babies can hold their head and chest up when lying on their stomach.
+They begin lifting their head and chest further by straightening the arms and using chest and back muscles.

 Your child also might begin moving his or her legs and rocking on the stomach.
 In this way, babies are getting ready to roll over and build up to crawling.